adslbarxatov/xash3d-for-ESHQ/README.md

 6. Our doors (momentary, rotating and simple) have different fields for 'Just opened' and 'Just closed' sounds.
 We are planning to split 'Opening' sound to 'Opening' and 'Closing'.
 But now it is not necessary.
 Also we have fixed some bugs (basically, around 'Starts open' flag) and expanded list of sounds (not only replaced exist ones).
 Finally, our doors are not play 'locked' sounds when opened.

-7. Our turrets can trigger something on death.
+7. Our turrets and apaches can trigger something on death.

 8. Breakables can spawn crowbars (why it was not so?).